CSM Hușana Huși

-Asociația Clubul Sportiv Hușana Huși, commonly known as Hușana Huși or simply as Hușana, is a Romanian football club based in Huși, Vaslui County, founded in 1968 and currently playing only in the youth competitions.
+Club Sportiv Municipal Hușana Huși, commonly known as Hușana Huși or simply as Hușana, is a Romanian football club based in Huși, Vaslui County, founded in 1968 and currently playing only in the youth competitions.

 Hușana Huși was founded in 1968 and named after the local shoe factory, Hușana.
 Over time the club mainly operated besides a local factory, hence the frequent change of name, from Hușana to Steaua Mecanica, from Metalul to FCM (during the 2000s, when the municipality became the owner) and back to Hușana in the 2010s.

 The club is based in Huși, a town well known in Romania for its wine production, hence one of the club's nicknames as "the Team Between the Vineyards".
 Despite that, Huși, as well as Vaslui County have a delicate financial situation, hence the inconsistent results of the team, over the years.
 Hușana was, at his best, a meteoric member of Divizia C, especially during the 1970s and 1980s, subsequently the team evolving mainly in the Liga IV with only a few seasons spent in the third tier, during the early 1990s and middle 2000s.